Writing Essays About Travel & Food 4-Week Online Workshop with Diana Spechler, Starts Monday, March 4th, 2024

 Taught by Diana Spechler, author of the New York Times Opinion series Going Off.
-You can also find Diana's work in GQ, Esquire, Harper's, The Paris Review, and elsewhere, including two recent stories in The New York Times Opinion and a cover story in The New York Times Sunday Review).
+You can also find Diana's work in GQ, Esquire, Harper's, The Paris Review, and elsewhere, including two recent stories in The New York Times Opinion and a cover story in The New York Times Sunday Review.

 If you travel, you have to eat.
 (Even if you don’t travel, you have to eat.)
 Many people travel to eat.
 And there's a reason that traveling and eating go hand in hand: Food is never just food--it’s history, it's culture.
 It's also love, politics, luxury, necessity, art, and science.
 It is inextricable from both its place of origin and wherever it’s served.

 You will learn about all the different directions food and travel writing can take, from lyrical essays to serious reporting.
 Weekly writing prompts will let you experiment with different projects and community interaction will give you support and feedback on your work.
 I will share great published essays for instruction and inspiration.
 By the end of the class, you will have drafts of four pieces of travel and food writing.

 ONLINE COURSE STRUCTURE: